 NASA MGSC ’20 – “Understanding the Emerging Role of HCI in Human Space Exploration”

 Prior to becoming a PhD student at UMSI, Matt worked on classified projects for NASA’s Convergent Aeronautics Solutions and the Exploration Medical Capability element of the Human Research Program.
-Matt completed an internship at Tyler Technologies Public Safety Division, and has done UX consulting projects for MI Dept. of State, IBM Developer, and GRDC.
+Matt completed an internship at Tyler Technologies Public Safety Division, and has provided consulting services for MI Dept. of State, IBM Developer, and GRDC.

 Matt holds an MS in Information (University of Michigan, Ann Arbor), with a thesis titled, “Close encounters of the HCI kind: an ethnography of human-centered approaches in space technology”, and a BA in Anthropology (Wayne State University, Detroit).
 Matt is currently a PhD student at the University of Michigan.